brianzelip/macmla2021/script.md

 - Advantage: more control over planning
   - Able to set our own timeline and adjust curriculum to meet the expertise of instructors and needs of community.
   - Advantage: build rapport between instructors.
 Smoother co-teaching experience.
 Instructors have worked together before and can integrate the flow of the workshop better with more time to plan together beforehand
-- Advantage: don't have to pay administrative fee for each workshop.
+- Advantage: don't have to pay administrative fee for each workshop ($2500+).
 - Advantage: build relationships with our community as we become go-to people for teaching these early computation skills
 - Challenge: more time intensive, because we are also responsible for the administrative side of things.
+- Another challenge is recruiting helpers.
+Our feedback said the helpers were a integral part of the workshop.

 ### Next up!

-We will teaching/organizing the next NNLM Region 1 Library Carpentry workshop next week, and hope to organize a data carpentry in the spring.
+We will organizing and teaching the next NNLM Region 1 Library Carpentry workshop next week, and hope to organize a data carpentry in the spring.

+JP has added to the chat the workshop web page...